arcticicestudio/icecore-hashids/README.md

 mvn clean install -Dgpg.keyname=YourGPGKeyId
 ```

-A continuous integration build is running at [Travis-CI](https://travis-ci.org/arcticicestudio/icecore-hashids) and [CircleCI](https://circleci.com/bb/arcticicestudio/icecore-hashids).
+Continuous integration builds are running at [Travis CI](https://travis-ci.org/arcticicestudio/icecore-hashids) and [Circle CI](https://circleci.com/bb/arcticicestudio/icecore-hashids).

 ## Usage Guide
 This is a basic guide to show the common usage of the icecore-hashids API.
 The API documentation can be found in the JavaDoc.

-The class `Hashids` is the entrypoint to the [icecore-hashids][github-icecore-hashids] API.
+The class `Hashids` is the entrypoint to the icecore-hashids API.

   1. [Encoding a number](#encoding-a-number)
   2. [Decoding](#decoding)